Of great concern to REINSW is the proposal to remove real estate auctioneer licences.

-Under the Statute Law (Miscellaneous Provisions) Act 1993 (NSW), the Property, Stock and Business Agents Act 1941 (NSW) was amended to remove the need for auctioneers to hold a licence to trade.
+Under the Statute Law (Miscellaneous Provisions) Act 1993 (NSW), the Property and Stock Agents Act 1941 (NSW) was amended to remove the need for auctioneers to hold a licence to trade.

 Not surprisingly, de-licensing auctioneers led to many issues.
-On 1 September 2003, the Property, Stock and Business Agents (Auctioneers Qualifications) Order commenced, reintroducing licensing requirements for auctioneers.
+On 1 September 2003, the Property and Stock Agents (Auctioneers Qualifications) Order commenced, reintroducing licensing requirements for auctioneers.

 “Considering the Government’s previous failure with de-licensing auctioneers and the time and resources invested in reintroducing the licensing requirements, I’m perplexed as to why they think it’s a good idea to go down the same path again,” says McKibbin.

 “Before the Government starts ‘solving problems’ by de-licensing a service provider, it should determine whether there is actually a problem to solve.”

 Training reforms will damage the credibility of the profession